pelithne/azure-workshop/create-vm-portal.md

 ```

 ### Install web server
-To see your VM in action, install an NGINX web server.
-From your SSH session, update your package sources and then install the latest NGINX package.
+When you have logged into your VM using ssh, you can install an NGINX web server to see the VM in action.
+From your SSH session, update your package sources and then install the latest NGINX package, like this:
 ```console
 sudo apt-get -y update
 sudo apt-get -y install nginx